SuneelPradeep/git/README.md

 # React + Vite

-- This repository contains code which has functionality of git repo search and sort
+- This repository contains code that has the functionality of GIT repo search and sort made using ReactJS, ANTDesign, Axios, and GitHub API
-- you can have a look at it at https://gitreposearchsort.netlify.app/
+- you can have a look here at the deployed site https://gitreposearchsort.netlify.app/
 -
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.